Q&A with Public Finance Expert Nádia Hassamo: An Inside Look at Mozambique’s Path to Development

 In 2016, weaknesses in Mozambique’s public financial management (PFM) systems were exposed by a hidden debts scandal involving $2 billion in undisclosed government-guaranteed loans to state-owned companies, which—going unreported in the national accounts—led to a financial crisis.
 The scandal eroded trust among international donors and investors, led to a freeze in international aid, and revealed the urgent need for reforms to restore financial integrity, transparency, and accountability.

-In response, the Supporting the Enabling Environment for Development (SPEED) project, funded by the U.S. Agency for International Development (USAID), is collaborating with the Ministry of Economy and Finance (MEF) and various civil society groups to enhance PFM practices and systems.
+In response, the Supporting the Enabling Environment for Development (SPEED) project, funded by the U.S. Agency for International Development (USAID), is supporting the Ministry of Economy and Finance (MEF) and the Supreme Audit Institution to improve PFM practices and systems.
+SPEED is also supporting civil society to advance transparency and accountability for public spending, especially related to extractives governance.
 SPEED advisor Nádia Hassamo plays an important role in these reform efforts.
-We sat down with Nádia to learn more about this challenge.
+We sat down with Nádia to learn more about her work.

 Tell us about your role with SPEED.

-My role at the ministry involves supporting policy implementation across four areas: strengthening the budget expenditure control framework; enhancing the internal audit control framework; building fiscal risk analysis skills; and enhancing transparency in procurement processes.
-I co-design institutional support activities and offer expertise to improve the management of public finances.
+My role involves working with the MEF to support policy implementation across four areas: strengthening the budget expenditure control framework; enhancing the internal audit control framework; building fiscal risk analysis skills; and enhancing transparency in procurement processes.
+I co-designed institutional support activities with ministry staff and offered expertise to improve the management of public finances.

 What are some of the challenges the ministry faces?